touzet/pampa/README.md

 ### Peptide tables

-Peptide markers are organized within _peptide tables_, which are TSV files consisting of 12 columns corresponding to the 12 fields listed below.
+Peptide markers are organized within _peptide tables_, which are TSV files where each column corresponds to a field.
+Twelve fields are recognized by the program.

 - Rank: Taxonomic rank
 - Taxid: Taxonomic identifier